-4809 An IPP object that does not support SSL3 MAY close to support a transport layer that provides other - An IPP object that does not support SSL3 MAY elect to support a transport layer that provides other security mechanisms.
-For example, in a mapping of IPP over HTTP/1.1 [IPP-PRO], if the IPP object does not support SSL3, HTTP still allows for client authentication using Digest Access Authentication (DAA) [RFC2069]. - It is difficult to anticipate the security risks that might exist in any given IPP environment.
-For example, if IPP is used within a given corporation over a private network, the risks of exposing document data may be low enough that the corporation will choose not to use encryption on that data.
-However, if the connection between the client and the IPP object is over a public network, the client may wish to protect the content of the information during transmission through the network with encryption. - Furthermore, the value of the information being printed may vary from one IPP environment to the next.

-Printing payroll checks, for example, would have a different value than printing public information from a file.
-There is also the possibly of denial-of-service attacks, but denial-of-service attacks against printing resources are not well understood and there is no published precedents regarding this scenario. - Once the authenticated identity of the requester has been supplied to the IPP object, the object uses that identity to enforce any authorization policy that might be in place.
-For example, one site's policy might be that only the job owner is allowed to cancel a job.
-The details and mechanisms to set up a particular access control policy are not part of IPP/1.1, and must be established via some other type of administrative or access control framework.
-However, there are operation status codes that allow an IPP server to return information back to a client about any potential access control violations for an IPP object. - During a create operation, the client's identity is recorded in the Job object in an implementation-defined attribute.
-This information can be used to verify a client's identity for subsequent operations on that Job object in order to enforce any access control policy that might be in effect.
-See section 1.1 below for more details.
+- It is difficult to anticipate the security risks that might exist in any given IPP environment.
+For example, if - 4592 IPP is used within a given corporation over a private network, the risks of exposing document data may be - low enough that the corporation will choose not to use encryption on that data.
+However, if the connection - between the client and the IPP object is over a public network, the client may wish to protect the content of - the information during transmission through the network with encryption. - Furthermore, the value of the information being printed may vary from one IPP environment to the next. - Printing payroll checks, for example, would have a different value than printing public information from a - 4598 file.
+There is also the possibly of denial-of-service attacks, but denial-of-service attacks against printing - resources are not well understood and there is no published precedents regarding this scenario. - Once the authenticated identity of the requester has been supplied to the IPP object, the object uses that - identity to enforce any authorization policy that might be in place.
+For example, one site's policy might be - that only the job owner is allowed to cancel a job.
+The details and mechanisms to set up a particular access - control policy are not part of IPP/1.1, and must be established via some other type of administrative or - access control framework.
+However, there are operation status codes that allow an IPP server to return - information back to a client about any potential access control violations for an IPP object. - During a create operation, the client's identity is recorded in the Job object in an implementation-defined - attribute.
+This information can be used to verify a client's identity for subsequent operations on that Job - object in order to enforce any access control policy that might be in effect.
+See section 8.3 below for more - 4609 details.

-Since the security levels or the specific threats that any given IPP system administrator may be concerned with cannot be anticipated, IPP MUST be capable of operating with different security mechanisms and security policies as required by the individual installation.
-Security policies might vary from very strong, to very weak, to none at all, and corresponding security mechanisms will be required.
-SSL3 supports the type of negotiated levels of security required by most, if not all, potential IPP environments.
-IPP environments that require no security can elect to deploy IPP objects that do not utilize the optional SSL3 security mechanisms.
+- Since the security levels or the specific threats that an IPP system administrator may be concerned with - cannot be anticipated, IPP MUST be capable of operating with different security mechanisms and security - policies as required by the individual installation.
+Security policies might vary from very strong, to very - weak, to none at all, and corresponding security mechanisms will be required.